Social and Community Capital – Coronavirus Response Fund

-How To Apply Applications will be open from midday on Monday 22 June and stay open for at least one week, until midday on Monday 29 June 2020.
+Applications will be open from midday on Monday 22 June and stay open for at least one week, until midday on Monday 29 June 2020.
 Applications may be open longer depending on how many applications are received.
 Applicants are encouraged to submit their application as soon as they can.

 Eligibility criteria, guidance notes and terms and conditions are available form the Social & Community Capital website.

-Payment Procedure The funds will be disbursed in one lump sum once successful applicants have passed due diligence checks.
+The funds will be disbursed in one lump sum once successful applicants have passed due diligence checks.